SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: The Exact Geometry and Decision Boundary of Continuous Piece-Wise Linear Deep Networks

 Here, $\bq^\ell_\omega$ is the point-wise derivative of $\sigma$ at pre-activation $\bW^\ell\bz^{\ell-1} + \bb^\ell$, and $\diag(.)$ operator given a vector argument creates a matrix with the vector values along the diagonal.
 As a consequence of Thm.
 1 from Balestriero et al. \cite{balestriero2018spline}, $\bq^\ell_\omega$ is unique for any region $\omega \in \Omega$.

-Such formulations of DNs have been extensively employed as it makes theoretical studies amenable to actual DNs without any simplification while leveraging the rich literature on spline theory, e.g., in approximation theory \cite{cheney2009course}, optimal control \cite{egerstedt2009control}, statistics \cite{fantuzzi2002identification} and related fields.
+Such formulations of DNs have previously been employed to make theoretical studies amenable to actual DNs without any simplification, while leveraging the rich literature on spline theory, e.g., in approximation theory \cite{cheney2009course}, optimal control \cite{egerstedt2009control}, statistics \cite{fantuzzi2002identification} and related fields.

-\subsection{Exact Computation of Their Partition and Decision Boundary}
+\subsection{Exact Computation of Their Partition and \\ Decision Boundary}

 Suppose, $\bw_i^\ell$,$\bb_i^\ell$ are the $i$-th rows of $\bW^\ell,\bb^\ell$.
 The following lemma provides us a framework to back-project to $\R^S$ a hyperplane $h_i^\ell \in \mathbb{R}^{\ell-1}$ from layer $\ell$ with parameters $\bw_i^\ell,\bb_i^\ell$, expressed as,